cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_reconstruction-template-sample.md

 -   Where do we start with a given reconstruction?
 Can we identify steps that can be skipped over?
 What are the consequences of moving around a step?

 ## Process
--   Need to think about process - is it possible (proof-of-concept)?
+-   Need to think about process - is it possible to follow a historical process authentically (or is the aim simply proof-of-concept)?

--   Emotional investment - how does this shape your approach, and what you end up focusing on?
+-   Emotional investment - how does this shape your approach and what you end up focusing on?

--   How does the readiness of materials today affect the kind of plans and compromises we make in reconstruction?
+-   How does the ready-made nature of materials today affect the kind of plans and compromises we make in reconstruction?

 -   Quantitative precision?
 Can an overemphasis on precision get in the way of a more historical approach to making?
 Are there unanticipated markers, tacit, implicit, or otherwise, for precision that emerge as you undertake your reconstruction?
 Are there useful markers of consistency that can help you evaluate your progress?